 Floor type: Polyflor Expona Design unsealed vinyl plank with a moderately textured surface – the texture tends to hold soil in the grooves making the floor relatively difficult to clean.

 - The i-mop xl Pro

 - Swab test area before cleaning

 We used an ATP testing device from our i-know kit.
 ATP is a commonly accepted testing methodology defined on Wikipedia as “a process of rapidly measuring actively growing microorganisms through detection of adenosine triphosphate, or ATP”.
 Simply put, the higher the ATP test score, the dirtier the surface.
 In this test case with a commercial office being a non-critical environment (a critical environment for example would be a food production plant) the typically accepted maximum ATP score is 100.

 As you'll see in the video, the ATP test result before cleaning was 155.
-After cleaning with the i-mop and just water it was 54, which is well under the typically acceptable maximum score of 100.
+After cleaning with the industrial floor mop, the i-mop, and just water, it was 54, which is well under the typically acceptable maximum score of 100.

 So yes – you can actually clean a floor with the i-mop floor scrubber and just water!